Preserving and accessing indigenous languages of northern Eurasia

 The resulting digital empirical data collections (corpora) will be made permanently available online in an interdisciplinary network.
 INEL acts as a bridge between the exploration of indigenous languages and the international partner institutions.

-The Long-term Project is funded in the framework of the Academies Programme, which is coordinated by the Union of the German Academies of Sciences and Humanities.
+The long-term Project is funded in the framework of the Academies' Programme, which is financed equally by the Federal Government and the Free and Hanseatic City of Hamburg.